anderslanglands/ustr/README.md

-# UString
+# Ustr
 Fast, FFI-friendly string interning.
-A `UString` is a lightweight handle representing an entry in a global string cache, allowing for:
+A `Ustr` (**U**nique **str**) is a lightweight handle representing a static, immutable entry in a global string cache, allowing for:
 * Extremely fast string assignment and comparisons
-* Amortized storage.
+* Efficient storage.
 Only one copy of the string is held in memory, and getting access to it is just a pointer indirection.
 * Fast hashing - the precomputed hash is stored with the string
 * Fast FFI - the string is stored with a terminating null byte so can be passed to C directly without doing the CString dance.